cpske/ISP/code-quality/index.md

 title: Code Quality
 ---

-Writing and maintaining high quality code is one of the developer's responsibilities.
+Maintaining high quality code is one of the developer's top responsibilities.

 It is easy to neglect code quality when working under a deadline, fixing bugs, or adding a new feature.
 Over time the code becomes